rockyshimithy/_hypothesis/README.md

 ## Features

 - Create customer
-- List customers, filtering by name or identifier
+- List customers, filtering by name or identifier, and it is possible paginate
 - Create transaction, **given two different customers created before**
-- List transactions, filtering by date and/or customer identifier
+- List transactions, filtering by date and/or customer identifier, and it is possible paginate

 ## Tech Stack